leanprover-community/lean4-metaprogramming-book/md/main/intro.md

 the worst case scenario, our function gets stuck in a loop but the kernel is not reached/affected.

-Let's see some exemple use cases of metaprogramming in Lean.
+Let's see some example use cases of metaprogramming in Lean.

 ## Metaprogramming examples